furixturi/nodeschool_learnyounode/README.md

 ### 10. TIME SERVER

 * To create a simple TCP server, use the `net` core module instead of the `http` core module.
-The server creation callback has a signature `function( socket )`.
+The server creation callback has the signature `function( socket ){}`.
 To start the server, let it listen to the port you want to use.

 	```javascript
 	var net = require('net')